OctopusDeploy/blog/blog/2019-09/k8s-with-eksctl/index.md

 *The eksctl package uploaded to the built-in feed.*

 We are also going to need to inspect YAML files to extract their values.
-Powershell does not natively support YAML parsing, which means we will need to use a third party library.
+PowerShell does not natively support YAML parsing, which means we will need to use a third party library.

-An easy way to consume Powershell modules is to add the [Powershell Gallery](https://www.powershellgallery.com/) Nuget feed to Octopus.
+An easy way to consume PowerShell modules is to add the [PowerShell Gallery](https://www.powershellgallery.com/) Nuget feed to Octopus.
 The URL of the feed is https://www.powershellgallery.com/api/v2/.

 ![](powershell-gallery-feed.png "width=500")
-*The Powershell Gallery Nuget feed.*
+*The PowerShell Gallery Nuget feed.*

 ## Preparing the credentials